NFL Thanksgiving Games 2025 RECAP!

 Well, no, just stay right there.

 I promise you, I will be thrilled if you stay where you are there.
-Let the fog settle over the woods of Foxborough.
+Let the fog settle over.

+the woods of Foxborough.
 That would be wonderful.

 One last thing.
 This one was on.

-Oh, no, I wanted to share my last line, so, which is we all love Dan Campbell.
+Oh, no, I wanted to share my last line, which is we all love Dan Campbell.
 We're always in Dan Campbell's corner.

 I love Dan Campbell, too, okay?

-He yanked play calling duties away from his OC when they were averaging 30 points a game.
+he yanked play calling duties away from his OC when they were averaging 30 points a game.

 They've won one of the three games where he's the play caller.
 They're

-since he took over his play caller.
+0 for 7 on fourth down since he took over his play caller.

 And